 40 years ago, college students started CoPIRG to fight for the public interest when powerful special interests threatened our health, environment, economy and our democracy.
 Since then, CoPIRG student leaders have led campaigns to bring light-rail to Denver, stop hog farms from polluting our streams and rivers, ban smoking in bars and restaurants, recall tens of thousands of dangerous toys from our store shelves, require more transparency in our marketplace and government, break down barriers to voting for young people, expose corporate polluters, set high ethics standards for our state legislators, pass tough clear air and renewable energy standards, increase food safety standards, increase access to quality health care, and fight against big money in politics.

 Despite our success, Colorado still has more problems than we deserve and more solutions than we use.
-That’s why CoPIRG has big goals over the next 3 years from building high-speed rail along the Front Range and along I-70, increasing energy efficiency standards, improving health care, increasing youth voter turnout, getting big money out of politics, protecting consumers against scams and consumer rip-offs, ending subsides to junk food ingredients, closing corporate tax loopholes, developing an effective strategy to end hunger and homelessness and increasing energy conservation through service and education.
+That’s why CoPIRG has big goals over the next 3 years from building high-speed rail along the Front Range and along I-70, increasing energy efficiency standards, improving health care, increasing youth voter turnout, getting big money out of politics, protecting consumers against scams and consumer rip-offs, closing corporate tax loopholes, and ending the overuse and misuse of antibiotics on factory farms.

 CoPIRG is currently looking for the next team of CoPIRG interns to fight for the public interest on these issues and more.
 CoPIRG’s Action for a Change Internship offers an excellent opportunity to take what you learn in the classroom and apply it in the real world, gaining valuable skills, meeting new people, making a difference in your community and opening doors to future employment.
 Interns learn key skills from organizing and recruitment, to lobbying and working with the media, as well as coalition building and nonprofit fundraising.
 Though this internship is unpaid, in many cases students are able to get course credit for working 10-12 hours per week and it looks great on a resume.